 This article outlines the steps for issuing invoices in Amenitiz, either from a reservation or independently.
-It also includes important requirements specific to Italian invoice regulations.
+It also includes important requirements specific to Italian invoice regulations and troubleshooting guidelines for common billing and invoice issues.

 Generate an invoice from a reservation